oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/05-operations/operations-hpa.md

     Note that the 0.1 controls how long the script waits, depending on how fast things respond below you may need to adjust the rate up (fewer requests) or down (more requests) If you chose an especially powerful processor you may need to open another cloud window in your browser and run a second load in that as well, or adjust the CPU available to the pod.

     ```
-    Itertation 1
+    Iteration 1
-    Itertation 2
+    Iteration 2
-    Itertation 3
+    Iteration 3
-    Itertation 4
+    Iteration 4
     .
     .
     .
     ```

   6. Open up a new window on the OCI console

   7. Open up the OCI Cloud shell in the new window

     Let the script run for about 75 seconds (the iteration counter reaches over 750) This will let the load statistics level out.

     This will have increased the load, to see the increased load

   8. In the **new** OCI Cloud Shell type

     ```bash
     <copy>kubectl top pods</copy>